 containing a string where each character represents a character to remove:

-lets you specify a field to receive the error response as a blob
+lets you specify a field to receive the error response as a blob.
+When you set

 this option, the operators keep events with status codes outside the 200–399